iatambe/PCMLAI-Capstone-full/README.md

 (For those unfamiliar with the clinical terminology, ECG leads are essentially like channels in the signal.
 Each individual sample is a 16-bit integer, discretized at 1 microvolt.)
 The ECG strips are labeled by human clinicians with a list of possible diagnostic conditions.

-#### Methodology
+#### Methodology and outline
 For the analysis, I'm planning to start with a "base" model that consists of a 1D CNN-based feature extractor followed by a dense classifier head.
 Next, in the full capstone project, I will try piping the trained feature extractor into various non-deep ML models for classifications and see if they can outperform the original deep classifier.

-Here is an outline of our analysis (it follows the organization of our Jupyter workbook):
+Here is an outline of our analysis (the Jupyter workbook is organized in the same way):

 - Part I: data cleaning, preprocessing, and preparation
 - Part II: setup and training of "base" deep model